rohan843/cybersecurity-notes/README.md

 One core concept of shared design architecture is **shared responsibility**.
 It means all individuals within an organization take an active role in lowering risk and maintaining both physical and virtual security.

+This involves having policies to allow users to identify and report security concerns.

 ### Dom.
 4: Security and Risk Management

 ### Dom.
 5: Security and Risk Management